-When you head to the local park, keep an eagle eye out for falcons and kestrels.
 A surprising number of raptors live in suburbs and even the centres of Australian cities.
 They do an excellent job of keeping down pest species such as mice and grasshoppers, as well as introduced birds such as starlings and feral pigeons.
 Here are some of the most common raptors you're likely to see near your home: Australian Kestrel (also called Nankeen Kestrel): Being nomadic, it will appear wherever mice and grasshopper plagues o..